 Battlesteads Hotel & Restaurant

-Head chef Eddie Shilton sources ingredients including oak smoked duck, chicken and salmon from a local smokery.
-There were also an impressive number of organic items on the menu.
-Once again, I found the restaurant to have a great understanding of the gluten free options just as the Marriott did, by offering gluten free dinner rolls and bread.
+Head chef Eddie Shilton sources ingredients including oak smoked duck, chicken, and salmon from a local smokery.
+There was also an impressive number of organic items on the menu.
+Once again, I found the restaurant to have a great understanding of the gluten-free options just as the Marriott did, by offering gluten free dinner rolls and bread.